-NSO Project Manager (Maternity Cover)
+NSO Project Manager

 I was a Pulsar Hunter at the Jodrell Bank Centre for Astrophysics where I received my PhD in Radio Astronomy at the University of Manchester.
 My research was searching for pulsars using the world’s biggest and most advanced radio telescopes.
 Pulsars are dead spinning stars that are like lighthouses in the sky.
 Part of my research was to train computers to help identify pulsars using machine learning techniques.
 I am now a retired Pulsar Hunter but my superhero alter ego continues to live on.

 More recently I managed several projects with a primary focus on development.
 I have worked with countries in Southern Africa and South America applying the translation of astronomical techniques to sustainable development in health and agriculture.
-I am excited to be covering the role of NSO Manager and hope to learn more about the optical sky and see the pictures taken by students with the NSO.
+I am excited to share the role of NSO Manager and hope to learn more about the optical sky and see the pictures taken by students with the NSO.

 Favourite Astronomical Object